arshamhaq/BCI-fusion/README.md

 ## Environment

-The code is run on Nvidia GTx 1080.
+The code is run on Nvidia GTX 1080.

 ## References